opsteady/opsteady/docs/opsteady/initial-setup.md

 - you have access to Azure
 - you have created a **management** subscription
 - you have admin rights on the **management** subscription
-- you have an domain (subdomain) that you can use
+- you have a (sub)domain that you can use
 - you have Docker installed

-Note-1: The domain (subdomain) like op.opsteady.com is used create subdomains for every platform like management.op.opsteady.com or dev-aws.op.opsteady.com.
-On top of these subdomains we will expose applications, like vault.management.op.opsteady.com.
+Note-1: The (sub)domain like os.opsteady.com is used create subdomains for every platform, for example management.os.opsteady.com or dev-aws.os.opsteady.com.
+On top of these subdomains we will expose applications, like vault.management.os.opsteady.com.

 Note-2: some names used below need to be adjusted as they are globally unique in Azure

 ## 01 Docker images

 You can do the initial setup from your local machine using your own tools but as mentioned in the [ADR](../adr/0011-no-local-tools.md) we want this to be executable without local tools.
-For that you can create the docker image to do that.
+For that you can create the docker image.

 ```bash
 cd docker/base